Jrz5220/hashed-dictionary-separate-chaining/README.md

 # hashed-dictionary-separate-chaining
-An implementation of a hashed dictionary in Java
+An implementation of a hashed dictionary in Java\
+Resolves collisions by using the separate chaining technique.